Skip to main content

 After a foolish prank backfires, a group of sorority sisters are stalked and murdered one by one as they attempt to dispose of a body while hosting a graduation party.
 Talk about an inconvenience!

-In true slasher style, we open with a prologue - to intrigue and set the scene for the bloodbath to come – in which a pregnant woman experiences a traumatic birth in a big house during a thunderstorm.
-Cutting to years later, the house is now home to a sorority and the woman is revealed to be the house mother, Mrs Slater (Lois Kelso Hunt) – a formidable, cane-wielding dame who is overly keen for the graduating girls to vacate the premises.
+In true slasher style, we open with a prologue set in the not too distant past - to intrigue and set the scene for the bloodbath to come – in which a woman in labour experiences a traumatic birth in a large house during a crashing thunderstorm.
+Cut to years later, the house is now home to a sorority and the woman is revealed to be the house mother, Mrs Slater (Lois Kelso Hunt) – a formidable, cane-wielding dame who is overly keen for the graduating girls to vacate the premises.
 The young women have no such intentions though – they want to have a party to celebrate and they decide to play a prank on Mrs Slater.
 She ends up dead and the friends are left with her body to dispose of.
 It seems someone knows their secret though and begins to pick them off, one by one...

-The House on Sorority Row sets itself apart from many other slashers with its use of the dark secret bonding the girls together.
+The House on Sorority Row sets itself apart from many other slashers with its use of the central dark secret bonding the girls together.
 Like the characters in I Know What You Did Last Summer years later, this group of unfortunate friends have fucked up royally.
 Afraid to go to the police after their prank on Mrs Slater goes terribly wrong, they’re left guilt stricken, paranoid and lumbered with a body they’re desperately trying to dispose of.
 The group begins to disintegrate and spilt – and before long they’re at each other’s throats as bickering and panic sets in.
-Add to this the fact that somehow, someone knows the girls’ secret and seems intent on dishing out their own brand of bloody revenge, picking them off violently one by one, and you have a taut and pretty suspenseful – if rather conventional – slasher flick.
-Of course, it being an old fashioned slasher that sticks quite closely to the now infamous conventions of the sub-genre ain’t no bad thing.
-In fact, I think it’s fair to say that’s pretty much why these bloody and morally conservative flicks have remained so popular with horror fans since their hey-day in the early Eighties.
+Add to this the fact that somehow, someone knows the girls’ secret and seems intent on dishing out their own brand of bloody revenge.
+Et voila!
+You have a taut, atmospheric and suspenseful slasher flick.
+Of course, it being an old fashioned slasher that sticks quite closely to the now infamous conventions of the sub-genre, ain’t no bad thing.
+In fact, I think it’s fair to say that’s pretty much why these bloody flicks have remained so popular with horror fans since their hey-day in the Eighties.
 There’s a certain comfort to be garnered from the familiar.

 A number of striking images sear out from the screen – notably the moment when Katherine (Kathryn McNeil) discovers the severed head of her friend in a toilet, the moodily lit-from-below pool full of floating bodies and the hallucinations a drugged Katherine has of her dead friends entering the house after the party… The killer is kept mainly off-screen, save for a few brief glimpses – a spooky one in silhouette, and a brief one over a banister looking down on him revealing his deformed face.
 When he emerges at the end (in a genuinely chilling moment), he’s decked out in full harlequin gear and looks appropriately deranged.

 Seven young women, a guilty secret, a big sorority house and a psychotic killer wielding sharp things.
-The House on Sorority Row possesses enough neat twists, tension and chills to ensure it won’t disappoint fans of slasher films.
-While not as masterful as Halloween, or as gory as Friday the 13th, it still emerges as one of the better slasher films from the early 80s.
+The House on Sorority Row possesses enough neat twists, tension and chills to ensure it won’t disappoint fans of slasher films, and it emerges as one of the better slasher films from the early 80s.
 Delta!
 Lambda!
 Death!

 Popular posts from this blog